A conversation about Christian Fantasy with Bell Mountain author Lee Duigon

 These are good questions, and Lee Duigon is the right man to ask.
 He’s not only blogged about how to improve the state of Christian fantasy (see www.LeeDuigon.com), he set out to do something about it himself.
-Since 2010 he’s published nine books in his Bell Mountain fantasy series about a boy and a girl and an assassin and a wise clever squirrel-like creature who all set out on a quest.
+Since 2010 he’s published eleven books in his Bell Mountain fantasy series about a boy and a girl and an assassin and a wise clever squirrel-like creature who all set out on a quest.
 A review will be coming, so it will suffice here to say, these are a better brand of Christian fantasy fiction then we’ve seen in a long time.
 Mr. Duigon graciously agreed to an interview and what follows is an edited version.

 Magic, wizards, elves, and dragons are core elements of most fantasy.
 But your Bell Mountain series doesn’t have any of them.
 Why not?

 For one thing, wizards, elves, and dragons have all become clichés.
 Fantasy is supposed to ignite your imagination, but clichés have the opposite effect.